tapvanvn/gosmartstring/README.md

 - instruction pack :
     - [...] : instructions in pack

-- instruction each :
+- instruction each : array_address
     - result_address : address_token
-    - array_address : string
     - var element: string
-    - [instructions] : instructions do with each element
+    - [...] : instructions do with each element